arthursobrosa/Portfolio-EN/README.md

 <img src="https://github.com/arthursobrosa/Portfolio-PTBR/blob/main/portfolio-images/Tuco-Tuco.png" width="1000" alt="Tuco-Tuco App images">

-<a href="https://apps.apple.com/br/app/the-tuco-tuco/id6481862059?l=en-GB">Tuco-Tuco</a> is an interactive app for iPhone that raises awareness for a brazilian endangered species.
+Tuco-Tuco is an interactive app for iPhone that raises awareness for a brazilian endangered species.
 This game was responsible for making me one of the winners of the Swift Student Challenge 2024, and therefore I will always cherish it!

+AppStore link: <a href="https://apps.apple.com/br/app/the-tuco-tuco/id6481862059?l=en-GB">Tuco-Tuco</a>

 <a href="https://www.youtube.com/watch?v=9J21e1M8Oc0">YouTube video</a>